 But then there’s The Muppets, completely obliterating any argument about children’s shows not being a good source of entertainment for adults, with their irresistibly charming brand of wholesome hilarity.
 I’m a huge Muppets fan– I was as a child, and remain one to this day– not just for their wacky hijinks and brilliant slapstick, but for the emotional core that runs through their work.
-This ragtag gang of adorable losers– a painfully unfunny bear comedian, a pig with delusions of grandeur, a Swedish chef who can’t seem to keep his kitchen from blowing up, a forever-flustered frog soldiering through extenuating circumstances and the complete ineptitude of his cast to keep the show running– are, above all, a family.
+This ragtag gang of adorable losers– a painfully unfunny bear comedian, a pig with delusions of grandeur, a Swedish chef who can’t seem to keep his kitchen from blowing up, a forever-flustered frog soldiering through extenuating circumstances and the complete ineptitude of his cast to keep the show running– these misfits were, above all, a family.
 There was no inherent mean-spiritedness in anything they did, Piggy’s braying notwithstanding.
 It was all just love.

 Gonzo the Great was always one of my favorite muppets.
 Unlike most other characters in the repertoire, he wasn’t a clearly identifiable species or humanoid.
 He was a weirdo.
 He was a “whatever”.
 He dated a chicken and performed disastrous daredevil stunts that never worked.
 He added the suffix “-the Great” to his name when nobody else would call him that.
 He was all pomp and pout.
 But a look into his sorry doe eyes reveals all of that to be simply false bravado to cover up a terribly sad, lonely soul, unsure of where he comes from and how he got here.
 In that aspect, he’s like Wolverine minus everything that makes Wolverine a total badass.
 And, uh, with a bizarre hen fetish.